donaldbraman/fbi-reta-data/README.md

-This folder contains both FBI Return A master data and scripts for pushing it to google big query.
+This repo contains both FBI Return A master data and scripts for pushing it to google big query.

 # FBI-RETA-DATA
 This contains the RETURN-A master files of the FBI's Uniform Crime Reporting dataset.